 Roof ridge vents are only effective if installed properly.
 Here are tips on avoiding ridge vent problems:

 - Wind, rain, and snow could blow into the attic through the gap under a ridge vent.
 To avoid most of this type of problem, install a roof ridge vent with built-in baffles to block outside air.

 - An incomplete ventilation system could cause a lack of airflow through the vent.
 A ridge vent for outgoing air is only useful in conjunction with soffit vents or other openings for incoming air.
 Keep soffit vents clear of insulation, dust, and debris for maximum efficiency.

 - Snow can build up on the ridge vent.
 Depending on your climate and roof pitch, this may be unavoidable.
 In areas with heavy, lingering snow, consider a vertical extension that releases attic air above the snowdrift.

 Buying and Installing Roof Ridge Vents

-Adding a ridge vent only involves basic tools, but it requires removing parts of the roof, so sloppy work could cause major leaks and even structural damage.
+Installing a ridge vent only involves basic tools, but it does require removing parts of the roof.
+This means that sloppy work could cause major leaks and even structural damage.
 Installation is not a beginner job, but if you are confident in your carpentry skills and don't fear heights, here are the basics:

-- Carefully pry off the all the cap shingles.
+- Carefully pry off all the cap shingles.

-- Snap chalk lines along the middle of the roof, then snap parallel lines -inch from the center on each side.
+- Snap chalk lines along the middle of the roof; then snap parallel lines 1 inch from the center on each side.

 - Cut away the wood and remove the scraps, leaving six inches of wood on each end of the roof.